raspberrypilearning/lego-plotter/en/step_2.md

 --- task ---

-Add two new lines above your `while True:` loop by pressing Enter twice.
+Create a `motor_y` object for port `A` on the Build HAT and then turn the motor to the `0` position with a speed of `100`

+--- code ---
+---
+language: python
+filename: plotter.py
+line_numbers: true
+line_number_start: 4
+line_highlights: 5, 6
+---

+motor_y = Motor('A')
+motor_y.run_to_position(0, 100)

+--- /code ---

 --- /task ---

 --- task ---

-On the first new line enter `motor_y = Motor('A')` - this tells the computer there is a motor connected to port A.
+The next line makes the motor turn to the angle stored in `sensor_data`.

+--- code ---
+---
+language: python
+filename: plotter.py
+line_numbers: true
+line_number_start: 7
+line_highlights: 11
+---

+while True:
+    sensor_data = randint(-180,180)
+    print(sensor_data)
+    motor_y.run_to_position(sensor_data, 100)
+--- /code ---

 --- /task ---

 --- task ---

-On the line beneath this type `motor_y.run_to_position(0, 100)` to make sure the motor resets to 0 when you run the script.
-The two numbers in this command represent the position to turn to, and the speed at which to turn.

---- /task ---

---- task ---

-The final line of code required makes the motor turn to the angle generated each loop.
-Above your last line of code, press Enter to create a new line and add `motor_y.run_to_position(0, 100)`

---- /task ---

-Your final script should look like this:
+Click **Run** and you should see your motor spin clockwise to different positions in response to the changing data.
+If you run the program again it should reset the motor position back to `0` before moving randomly again.

+If you have errors then check your code looks like this.

 --- code ---
 ---